BenjaminAronsson/url_alias/README.md

 ## Backend

 The backend exposes a small REST API and stores aliases in `aliases.json` in the project root.
-Routes are configured in `AliasEndpoints.cs` and operate on an `AliasService` that manages the data file.
+Routes are configured in `AliasEndpointExtensions.cs` and operate on an `AliasService` that manages the data file.

 ### Run